Approx. 180,000 words

 The vampire's mother, played by Martita Hunt, is a deliciously decadent old aristocrat who protects her son from the world—and the world from her son.
 The "brides" of the title, by the way, play only a minor role in the film, acting merely as Meinster's minions.

-Trailer for 1960's The Brides of Dracula from Hammer Studios.
+Official trailer for 1960's The Brides of Dracula from Hammer Studios.

 The Lee-less Brides of Dracula is a modest success, and some have acclaimed it as one of the best in the British series.
 But it isn't a real sequel to the first Hammer-made Dracula.
 For that we have to wait several more years